-- The SYNC pin is forced low and then released (manual sync). - By setting and then resetting any one of the following three bits: the soft sync bit (0x230<0>), the soft reset bit (0x00<5> [mirrored]), and the distribution power-down bit (0x230<1>). - Synchronization of the outputs can be executed as part of the chip power-up sequence. - The RESET pin is forced low and then released (chip reset). - $\bullet~$ The $\overline{PD}$ pin is forced low and then released (chip power-down). - Whenever a VCO calibration is completed, an internal SYNC signal is automatically asserted at the beginning and released upon the completion of a VCO calibration.
+- The SYNC pin is forced low and then released (manual SYNC). - By setting and then resetting any one of the following three bits: the soft SYNC bit (0x230<0>), the soft reset bit (0x00<5> [mirrored]), or the power-down distribution reference bit (0x230<1>). - Synchronization of the outputs can be executed as part of the chip power-up sequence. - The $\overline{\text{RESET}}$ pin is forced low and then released (chip reset). - The \overline{PD} pin is forced low and then released (chip power down). - Whenever a VCO calibration is completed, an internal SYNC signal is automatically asserted at the beginning and released upon the completion of a VCO calibration.

-The most common way to execute the SYNC function is to use the SYNC pin to do a manual synchronization of the outputs.
-This requires a low-going signal on the SYNC pin, which is held low and then released when synchronization is desired.
-The timing of the SYNC operation is shown in Figure 55 (using VCO divider) and Figure 56 (VCO divider not used).
-There is an uncertainty of up to 1 cycle of the clock at the input to the channel divider due to the asynchronous nature of the SYNC signal with respect to the clock edges inside the AD9516.
-The delay from the SYNC rising edge to the beginning of synchronized output clocking is between 14 and 15 cycles of clock at the channel divider input, plus either one cycle of the VCO divider input (see Figure 55), or one cycle of the channel divider input (see Figure 56), depending on whether the VCO divider is used.
+The most common way to execute the SYNC function is to use the $\overline{\text{SYNC}}$ pin to execute a manual synchronization of the outputs.
+This requires a low-going signal on the $\overline{\text{SYNC}}$ pin, which is held low and then released when synchronization is desired.
+The timing of the SYNC operation is shown in Figure 39 (using VCO divider) and Figure 40 (VCO divider not used).
+There is an uncertainty of up to one cycle of the clock at the input to the channel divider due to the asynchronous nature of the SYNC signal with respect to the clock edges inside the AD9518.
+The delay from the $\overline{\text{SYNC}}$ rising edge to the beginning of synchronized output clocking is between 14 and 15 cycles of clock at the channel divider input, plus either one cycle of the VCO divider input (see Figure 40), depending on whether the VCO divider is used.
 Cycles are counted from the rising edge of the signal.

-Another common way to execute the SYNC function is by setting and resetting the soft SYNC bit at 0x230<0> (see Table 52 through Table 61 for details).
-Both setting and resetting of the soft SYNC bit require an update all registers (0x232<0>=1) operation to take effect.
+Another common way to execute the SYNC function is by setting and resetting the soft SYNC bit at 0x230<0> (see Table 42 through Table 48 for details).
+Both setting and resetting of the soft SYNC bit requires an update all registers (0x232<0>=1) operation to take effect.

-Figure 55.
-SYNC Timing when VCO Divider Is Used-CLK or VCO Is Input
+Figure 39.
+SYNC Timing When VCO Divider Is Used-CLK or VCO Is Input

-Figure 56.
-SYNC Timing when VCO Divider Is Not Used-CLK Input Only
+Figure 40.
+SYNC Timing When VCO Divider Is Not Used-CLK Input Only